Cod vs Mahi Mahi – What’s The Difference? Let’s Compare

 When preparing recipes for dinner it’s not always possible to locate the type of fish called for.
 If you have only one of the fish you may be wondering if you can substitute one for the other.

-Cod can substitute for Mahi Mahi due to their similar mild to sweet tastes although Mahi Mahi’s flavor is stronger.
+Cod can substitute for Mahi Mahi in recipes due to their similar mild to sweet tastes although Mahi Mahi’s flavor is stronger.
 They both have a firm texture allowing similar cooking methods like grilling.
-Cod and Mahi Mahi can be grilled, baked, roasted, poached, fried or seared.
+Both fish can be grilled, baked, roasted, poached, fried or seared.

 - Striped bass